ymoretto/beehive/README.md

 **_Day 7: Daily Progress & Polishing_**

-[ ] Review progress so far and fix any bugs.
+[X] Review progress so far and fix any bugs.
-[ ] Improve code structure (clean up script.js into smaller functions).
+[X] Improve code structure (clean up script.js into smaller functions).
-[ ] Add connection between worker bees and qtd of collected pollen
+[ ] Add connection between worker bees and qtd of collected pollen.

 **_Day 8: Add a New Resource – Beeswax_**